 We couldn’t agree more.
 Sarasota’s Italian-influenced architecture, diverse collection of environmental attractions, glittering beaches make it a sleepy paradise.
 There’s no wonder it’s the winter headquarters of the Ringling Brothers Circus!

 Visit the Ringling Museum of Art, known for its works from the Roman, Greek, Medieval, and Renaissance periods.
+If you plan to visit, don’t forget to check out our Tips For Visiting The Ringling Museum!
 Then grab lunch at Siesta Village, filled to the brim with dining options, quaint boutiques and shops, restaurants, and cafes!

 If you visit on a Saturday, check out the Sarasota Farmers Market from 7 AM – 1 PM.
 The streets downtown are lined with vendors, selling everything from fresh vegetables, fruits, flowers, local art, and every kind of street food imaginable.